ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 * <strong>Acropolis:</strong> The data plane
 * <strong>Prism:</strong> The management plane

+### Data Plane

+The data plane is the part of the software that processes the data requests.
+By contrast, the control plane is the part of the software that configures and shuts down the data plane.

+The conceptual separation of the data plane from the control plane has been done for years.
+An early example is Unix, where the basic file operations are open, close for the control plane and read, write for the data plane.

+### Management Plane

+In computer networking, the management plane of a networking device is the element of a system that configures, monitors, and provides management, monitoring and configuration services to, all layers of the network stack and other parts of the system.
+It should be distinguished from the control plane, which is primarily concerned with routing table and forwarding information base computation.

+In system diagrams, the management plane is typically shown in three dimensions as overlapping the network stack, separated by a dimension that delineates the power plane, data plane, control plane and management plane.

 This software can be run on a number of different servers, from manufacturers such as <strong>Dell, Lenovo, HPE, Cisco, IBM, Inspur, and so on</strong>.
 In general, the hardware platforms themselves are structured as <strong>nodes, blocks, and clusters</strong>.

 ![](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/65.jpg)